shapeblue/hackerbook/cloudstack/hack/api.md

 3. Write basic unit tests for the classes.
 (IntelliJ: Ctrl+Shift+t to create/browse unit test of a java class)

-4. Attempt and fix any upstream CloudStack API related issue(s): https://github.com/apache/cloudstack/issues?q=is%3Aissue+is%3Aopen+label%3Aapi
+Challenge: Attempt and fix any upstream CloudStack API related issue(s): https://github.com/apache/cloudstack/issues?q=is%3Aissue+is%3Aopen+label%3Aapi